 STATE BYLAWS

 Indiana Bylaws are amended the second year of a biennium.
 The bylaws must be in compliance with the most recent International Bylaws and the International Constitution.
-The state bylaws chairman presents the proposed changes in the state bylaws to the executive board for approval at the winter executive board meeting in even-numbered years.
+The state bylaws chair presents the proposed changes in the state bylaws to the executive board for approval at the winter executive board meeting in even-numbered years.
 The proposed amended bylaws are sent to all chapters thirty (30) to ninety (90) days before the convention.
 Delegates vote to approve or reject the amended bylaws at the business meeting during the convention.
-Copies of the approved bylaws are given to state officers, state committee chairmen, and chapter presidents at the fall meetings.
+Copies of the approved bylaws are given to state officers, state committee chairs, and chapter presidents at the fall meetings.
 The bylaws may also be posted online.
-The approved bylaws are sent to the International Bylaws Chairman by October 15 of even-numbered years.
+The approved bylaws are sent to the International Bylaws Chair by October 15 of even-numbered years.
 The bylaws may be amended at the state convention in odd-numbered years if made necessary by state executive board action.
 Chapters must have been notified 30 to 90 days before the convention.

 STATE CONVENTION